ubihazard/macos-scripts/Scripts/README.md

 The best `$value` depends on your particular display pixel density and resolution.

 Note that these two settings are mutually exclusive and shouldn’t be used together.
-Also note that since Monterey neither setting can be changed because the ability to configure font anti-aliasing has been removed from the OS completely, along with sub-pixel AA itself.
+Also note that since Monterey neither setting can be changed because the ability to configure font anti-aliasing has been removed from the OS, along with sub-pixel AA itself, which had been gone already in Big Sur. (`AppleFontSmoothing` can still be adjusted in Big Sur.)

 ### Enable HiDPI resolutions for non-retina displays